h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 ![](/images/05_transfer_attributes_case_2_target_source_geos.jpg)

-The hair geometry (target) is sitting right into the dome geometry (source)
+_The hair geometry (target) is sitting right into the dome geometry (source)._

+Now, for Transfer Attributes Options:

+**_Vertex Position: Off_** - We don't need any geometry changes.

+**_Vertex Normals: On_** - This is the main data that if transferred from the shape we just created, solves all the spec and seamlessness issues I mentioned before.

+We don't need